 Nate’s Grade: B+

-Posted on November 26, 2015, in 2015 Movies and tagged billy crudup, drama, journalism, mark ruffalo, michael keaton, oscar, rachel mcadams, stanley tucci, tom mccarthy, true-life.
+Posted on November 26, 2015, in 2015 Movies and tagged best picture, billy crudup, drama, journalism, mark ruffalo, michael keaton, oscars, rachel mcadams, stanley tucci, tom mccarthy, true-life.
 Bookmark the permalink.
 Leave a comment.